 Hosting a Mexican Dinner Party is easy and fun for everyone.
 Start by deciding how many people will be on your guest list.
-Then create a menu you would like to serve.
+Then, create a menu you would like to serve.
 Be sure to look through my Mexican recipes to get inspired.

-- Need some heat with your tacos?
+Try a new salsa recipe such as Green Tomato Salsa or Authentic Mexican Restaureant Style Salsa.
+Need some heat with your tacos?
 Serve this Spicy Pico de Gallo recipe and some Cowboy Candy ( sweet pickled jalapenos).
+Skip the jar and make your own homemade sauces such as Taco Bell Copycat Red Sauce or Taco Bell Baja Sauce.

 It is good to plan how much meat you need when preparing a taco bar for a large crowd.
 You don’t want to run out before everyone has been served.